Integrates PayPal payments into Participants Database with a full set of features for managing dues payments, pay-to-join and lots more.

 First, of course, configure your Payment Status settings according to your needs.
 This sets up the conditions under which a user knows whether they are paid, past due, etc. When the user’s status changes, an event is generated.
 This event can be linked to one or more email templates so that an email will be sent at that time.
 The Member Payments plugin uses a “cron” to automatically check for these status changes and trigger the event: the user does not have to be logged in for this to happen.

 Once you have the Payment Status configured, create a new Email Template and assign the event to the “Send Action” for the template.
 To let a user know their payment is past due (for example) select “Member Payments: Status change to: Payment Past Due”.
 Be sure to fill in the recipient name and email (use value tags for that) and then fill in the body and subject of the email that you want sent when that event occurs.
 You may want to include a link to the page where the payment can be made.

 How do I test payment status notification emails?

-Once you have your payment status notifications set up, you may want to see what happens when a payment status change event is triggered.
+Once you have your payment status notifications set up (these are email templates that are configured to send when a user’s payment status changes), you may want to see what happens when a payment status change event is triggered.
 The best way to do this is to use a test account and start with a test payment so you know what the starting condition is.
 This is helpful because the trigger is a status change, so you will want to know what the initial status is.